AbdulhakimElsayed/Smart-Campus-Navigation-Event-Hub/README.md

 *   **Firebase:** Backend-as-a-Service (BaaS) providing authentication, real-time database, and other cloud services.
 *   **A* AI Algorithm:** For efficient and smart pathfinding on the campus map.

-## Installation

-(Instructions for setting up the development environment and running the app will go here.)

-## Contributing

-(Guidelines for contributions will go here.)

-## License

-(License information will go here.)

 ## Contact